-Overview of creating a properly formatted pull request for a RAPIDS project.
+Overview of creating a pull request for a RAPIDS project.

 Create a pull request

-Follow the steps here to create a pull request for the correct repository.
+Follow the steps here to create a draft pull request (PR) for the target repository.

 Follow the format below for the title and description.

 Pull request titles should be succinct and state how the PR addresses the issue.

 - Use the present tense (“Add feature” not “Added feature”)

 - Use the imperative mood (“Move cursor to…” not “Moves cursor to…”)